EduardoAlbert/finanger/README.md

 Although they are stored in the same table where the incomes and expenses are, the transfers are programmed in a different place, in the *transfers.py* file, due to differences when adding and deleting.
 Inside are the views functions and related routes.
 The `do_transfer` function can be used to perform a transfer when it is added and to do the reverse process when it is deleted.

 In **templates**, in the **transfers** folder, the *main.html* file contains the formatting of the page itself and the transfer table.
 The *add.html* file contains the form to add a new transfer.

+## Contribution

+I would be delighted to receive your contributions to enhance the Finanger.
+Feel free to open issues or submit pull requests with improvements.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.